UPDATED BY

 How Does the STAR Method Work?

-The best STAR interview answers follow each letter of the acronym as a step.
+STAR interview answers follow each letter of the acronym as a step.

 1. Set Up the Situation

 First, set up the situation at hand.
 Give the interviewer a clear (but brief) picture of where your example takes place and what was occurring.
+Include several details relevant to the interview question at most to avoid a lengthy response.
+You should spend no more than 20 percent of your talking time setting the stage, so keep your description concise.

 2. Describe the Task

-3. Explain How You Took Action
+3. Explain the Actions You Took

 Explain what you did to accomplish your task, and what was significant about the action you chose to carry out.
 Don’t give a generic overview — it’s worth highlighting any details specific to your action and scenario.
+This is the most important part of your answer and can take up as much as 60 percent of your talking time.
+So, take the time to emphasize at least one or two key steps you took to resolve a situation or achieve a goal.

 4. Share the Results

 Remember that stories you tell during an interview need to accomplish two things: Demonstrate your past capabilities and show the value you’ll add in the future.
-The STAR format is a strategic way to focus your accomplishments into a strong narrative.
+This is the time to not only reveal the result, but share what you learned during the experience and how you might handle it differently.
+Still, the results shouldn’t make up more than 10 percent of your answer.
+If you can promptly highlight your achievements and growth, the STAR format can be a strategic way to format your accomplishments into a strong narrative.

 How to Prepare for an Interview With the STAR Method